Jim Carrey: Wrongful death lawsuits

 Carrey's girlfriend Cathriona White married Mark Burton in 2013, in Las Vegas.
 She and Carrey had been dating on and off since 2012, and she was still married but dating Carrey when she died in 2015.
 On September 19, 2016, Burton filed a wrongful death lawsuit against Carrey, claiming that he had used his "immense wealth and celebrity status" to illegally obtain and distribute prescription drugs involved in White's death.
 Carrey released a statement the following day:

 What a terrible shame.
 It would be easy for me to get in a back room with this man's lawyer and make this go away, but there are some moments in life when you have to stand up and defend your honor against the evil in this world.
 I will not tolerate this heartless attempt to exploit me or the woman I loved.
 Cat's troubles were born long before I met her and sadly her tragic end was beyond anyone's control.
 I really hope that some day soon people will stop trying to profit from this and let her rest in peace.

 In October 2016, White's mother, Brigid Sweetman, also filed a wrongful death lawsuit against Carrey.
-Sweetman later issued a statement: "These documents show that Jim Carrey has lied to the media, the public and the court.
-Carrey has now been shown for what he is—a dishonest Hollywood celebrity who thinks he can say anything and fool people just because he is famous."
 Both lawsuits were dismissed on January 25, 2018, and attorneys for both sides confirmed there would be no further legal proceedings.

-Vaccine skepticism
+Vaccine skepticism and connection to autism

-In 2009, Carrey wrote an article questioning the merits of vaccination for The Huffington Post.
+In 2009, Carrey wrote an article questioning the merits of vaccination and discussing its connection to autism for The Huffington Post.
 With former partner Jenny McCarthy, Carrey led a "Green Our Vaccines" march in Washington, D.C., to advocate for the removal of "toxic substances" from children's vaccines, out of a belief that children had received "too many vaccines, too soon, many of which are toxic".
 The rally was criticized by David Gorski, an American surgical oncologist on Science-Based Medicine blog, for being anti-vaccine and not "pro-safe vaccine", and by Steven Parker on the WebMD website for being "irresponsible".

+In 2009, the couple appeared on Larry King Live to discuss autism.
+Carrey stated that he believes autism "is preventable and treatable," and that "it's still shocking to see how many people are ignoring this information."
+Carrey suggested rising autism rates was a warning about the medical industry, stating: "There's an autistic child on every block ...
+Autism is the canary in the coal mine.
+I believe that it's telling us that this vaccine program is imbalanced."

 On July 1, 2015, after the signing of a new vaccination law, Carrey called California governor Jerry Brown a "corporate fascist" who was "poisoning" children by enacting the vaccination requirements.
 The law disallowed religious and philosophical reasons for exemption from vaccination.
 Carrey was criticized for being "ignorant when it comes to vaccines" by Arthur Caplan, head of the Division of Medical Ethics at New York University, and by Jeffrey Kluger, senior writer at Time, who described his anti-vaccination statements as "angry, dense and immune to reason".